liguowang/cpgtools/README.md

 - **BED6** file has the first 6 fields (chrom, chromStart, chromEnd, name, score, stand).
 It can be used to represent genomic regions and their associated scores, or in cases where "stand" information is important.
 - **BED6+** file has at least 6 columns (chrom, chromStart, chromEnd, name, score, stand).
 It could have additional columns, but these additional columns will be ignored.

-Note:
-- The coordinates in a BED record are both 0-based, meaning the first base on a chromosome is numbered 0.
-- A BED interval is left-open, right-closed.
-So, "chr1 10 15" contains the 11-th, 12-th, 13-th, 14-th and 15-th bases of chromosome-1.

 ### <a name="p2.2"></a>Part 2.2: proportion value
 In bisulfite sequencing (RRBS or WGBS), the methylation level of a particular CpG or region can be represented by "proportion".